 But the world of SEO and keyword optimization is clearly changing, and so should you.

-Here are five tips to help content marketers and SEOs adjust in this new world of intelligent and AI-powered search engines that don’t solely rely on keywords.
+Here are five tips to help content marketers and SEOs adjust to this new world of intelligent and AI-powered search engines that don’t solely rely on keywords.

 Most of your focus should be on user intent.
 However, you can’t completely ignore keywords as of yet.